Matchgate quantum computing and non-local process analysis

 to $\chi_{exp}$ by numerical optimization over the local transformations $u_{1}, v_{1}$, and $u_{2}, v_{2}$.
-The result is a three-dimensional process fidelity map, shown in Fig.~\ref{fig:weyl}b) and c) for the ideal and experimental processes respectively.
-After optimization over the local unitaries, we find a maximum process fidelity for our experimental gate of $94.7{\pm}0.3\%$ (increased from 92.3\%, Fig.~\ref{fig:chi}) at $[c_{1},c_{2},c_{3}]{\sim}[\pi/2,0,0]$.
-At first it may seem that the $\mathcal{F}_{nl}$ (\ref{eq:fidelity}) is not a very sharp measure but in fact the volume of nonlocal gates with $\geq$90\% fidelity to $\chi_{ideal}$ is just 11.6\% \footnote{The process fidelity has a range of $\mathcal{F}\in[0.25,1].$}.
-For $\chi_{exp}$, this volume shrinks to 4.85\%, due to decoherence.
+Applying numeric local rotations to optimize a process fidelity to a specific (ideal) target process is a common practice in linear optics quantum experiments, see e.g. \cite{langford2005dse,resch_entanglement_2007,lanyon2008sql}.
+This is motivated by the high precision and ease with which local unitaries can be implemented in optics.
+We extend on this by calculating the non-local fidelity for every point in the Weyl chamber.
+The result is a three-dimensional process fidelity map, shown in figure~\ref{fig:weyl}b).
+After optimization over the local unitaries, we find a maximum process fidelity for our experimental gate of $94.7{\pm}0.3\%$ (increased from 92.3\%, figure~\ref{fig:chi}) at $[c_{1},c_{2},c_{3}]{\sim}[\pi/2,0,0]$.